Flows of geometric structures: The harmonic flow of -structures

 \subsection{Uniqueness of the long-time limit}

-By a slight modification in the definition \eqref{def: e(K)_1} of the constant $\varepsilon(\kappa)$ in the proof of Theorem \ref{thm: long-time_existence}, which possibly makes it smaller and with a more complicated dependence on $\kappa$, we can prove the following. \begin{proposition}[Uniqueness of the limit along the flow] Under the hypotheses of Theorem \ref{thm: long-time_existence}, possibly adopting a smaller constant $\varepsilon(\kappa)>0$, still depending only on $\kappa$, the geometry $(M^n,g)$ and $H$, the harmonic $H$-flow $\{\xi(t)\}$ has a unique smooth limit as $t\to\infty$. \end{proposition} In order to prove this result, we shall combine the previous techniques with the following two key lemmas, the first of which generalises known counterparts for $H=\rm G_2$ \cite{dgk-isometric}*{Lemmas 5.10-11} and $H=\mathrm{Spin}(7)$ \cite{Dwivedi-Loubeau-SaEarp2021}*{Lemma 5.7}.
+By a slight modification in the definition \eqref{def: e(K)_1} of the constant $\varepsilon(\kappa)$ in the proof of Theorem \ref{thm: long-time_existence}, which possibly makes it smaller and with a more complicated dependence on $\kappa$, {we can prove a uniqueness result for the long-time limit along the harmonic $H$-flow.
+For this purpose, we shall require the group $H$ to satisfy

+for some constant $c_H\in \bR$ depending only on $H$, where $T$ is the torsion of any solution $\{\xi(t)\}$ of the harmonic $H$-flow \eqref{eq: harmonic_flow}.
+Notice that any of the groups $H=\U(m)$, $\rm G_2$, $\rm Spin(7)$, $\Sp(k)\Sp(1)$ or $\{1\}$ satisfies \eqref{eq: hyp h-part ddt of T} for some $c_H\in \bR$ (cf. Remark \ref{rm: h-part ddt of T}).} \begin{proposition}[Uniqueness of the limit along the flow] Under the hypotheses of Theorem \ref{thm: long-time_existence}, and the {additional assumption \eqref{eq: hyp h-part ddt of T} on the group $H$}, possibly adopting a smaller constant $\varepsilon(\kappa)>0$, still depending only on $\kappa$, the geometry $(M^n,g)$ and $H$, the harmonic $H$-flow $\{\xi(t)\}$ has a unique smooth limit as $t\to\infty$. \end{proposition} In order to prove this result, we are going to combine the previous techniques with the following two key lemmas, the first of which generalises known counterparts for $H=\rm G_2$ \cite{dgk-isometric}*{Lemmas 5.10-11} and $H=\mathrm{Spin}(7)$ \cite{Dwivedi-Loubeau-SaEarp2021}*{Lemma 5.7}.

-\begin{lemma}[Convexity of the energy under small torsion] Along a solution $\{\xi(t)\}$ of the harmonic $H$-flow \eqref{eq: harmonic_flow} on a closed Riemannian manifold $(M^n,g)$, one has
+\begin{lemma}[Convexity of the energy under small torsion] Along a solution $\{\xi(t)\}$ of the harmonic $H$-flow \eqref{eq: harmonic_flow} on a closed Riemannian manifold $(M^n,g)$, {under the assumption \eqref{eq: hyp h-part ddt of T}}, one has

 where $\Lambda$ is the first non-zero eigenvalue of the rough Laplacian $\nabla^{\ast}\nabla=-\Delta:\Omega^2(M)\to\Omega^2(M)$ of $g$ on $2$-forms. \end{lemma} \begin{proof} Using equation \eqref{eq: ddt_norm_T} of Corollary \ref{cor: evo_torsion}, with $S=0$ and $C=\Div T$, and integrating by parts, we get: